Find out about how to travel to Normandy. Here are various ways to get to Normandy in north France.

 Le Havre © V. Joannon CRT Normandie

 Le Havre has some surprises.
 It has some excellent contemporary architecture, recognised internationally when the urban complex was made a UNESCO World Heritage Site.
-The new Ocean of the Future exhibition opened in April at the La Cité de la Mer museum.
+The Ocean of the Future exhibition is at the La Cité de la Mer museum.
 The André Malraux Museum of Modern Art – MuMa, has a stunning collection of Impressionist paintings.

 DFDS Ferries to Dieppe

 DFDS is the only operator to Dieppe.
 They offer 3 daily sailings in both directions from May to September; 2 daily sailings off season, taking 4 hours.
-Off season tickets for a car and 2 people start at £49 each way.
+Off season tickets for a car and 4 people start at £95 return.

 DFDS ferries to Dieppe timetable.